Hands Nagoya: Recommended Shops and the Most Charming Items!

 The PASMO card is purchased in a similar way to the Suica.
 Go to a ticket machine, change the language to English, and follow the instructions.

-A special PASMO with Sanrio characters, called the PASMO PASSPORT, is available to buy at station ticket counters (not at machines).
-It is an IC card usable for 28 days.
+The PASMO PASSPORT is an IC card usable for 28 days.
 You can purchase it at Narita and Haneda airports, as well as at Tokyo Metro stations like Ueno, Shinjuku, and Ikebukuro.

 Whatever their name might be, they work all the same and can be purchased the same way.
 If you are mainly planning to travel around Japan by subways, trains, or buses, IC cards are the easiest way to go.